nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     1. Prerequisites: List all contacts using the `contacts` command.
 Multiple contacts in the list.

     1. Test case: `deleteC 1`<br>
        Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
+Details of the deleted contact are shown in the status message.

     1. Test case: `deleteC 0`<br>
        Expected: No contact is deleted.
 Error details shown in the status message.